ckoval7/kerberossdr/README.md

 Instructions can be found here:
 [https://github.com/ckoval7/kerberossdr/wiki/gpio_rf_switches](https://github.com/ckoval7/kerberossdr/wiki/gpio_rf_switches)

+If you're using this, you may also be interested in [DF-Aggreagtor](https://github.com/ckoval7/df-aggregator)

 <h3>Note:</h3>
 You'll need to set your Station ID, Latitude, and Longitude in the `run.sh` file or set the software to use gpsd.